brodhq/brodhq.github.io/content/guides/metaprogramming/01-quote-and-unquote.md

 slug: quote-and-unquote
 ---

-This guide aims to introduce the meta-programming techniques available in Elixir.
-The ability to represent an Elixir program by its own data structures is at the heart of meta-programming.
+This guide aims to introduce the meta-programming techniques available in Geis.
+The ability to represent an Geis program by its own data structures is at the heart of meta-programming.
 This chapter starts by exploring those structures and the associated `quote` and `unquote` constructs, so we can take a look at macros in the next chapter and finally build our own domain specific language.

-> The Elixir guides are also available in EPUB format:
+> The Geis guides are also available in EPUB format:
 >
 > -   [Getting started guide](https://repo.hex.pm/guides/elixir/elixir-getting-started-guide.epub)
 > -   [Mix and OTP guide](https://repo.hex.pm/guides/elixir/mix-and-otp.epub)